-Singapore
+3. Singapore

-In the past decade, the gig economy in Singapore has experienced rapid growth along with technological advancements.
+In the past decade, the gig ecot many in Singapore has experienced rapid growth along with technological advancements.
 Platforms such as Grab and Deliveroo have opened up opportunities for individuals who want flexibility in their work.
 By 2023, the number of platform-based workers in Singapore is expected to reach more than 70,500 people, or about three percent of the total workforce.
-Of this figure, as many as 33,600 people work as ridehailing drivers, 22,200 are taxi drivers, and another 14,700 work in the delivery sector.42 Despite offering flexibility, gig workers in Singapore still face challenges, such as a lack of equal legal protections for formal workers, income uncertainty, and limited access to social security and health benefits.
-The Singapore government has taken steps to address this problem by introducing more inclusive regulations to improve the welfare of gig workers without sacrificing the work flexibility that is the main attraction of the sector.
+Of this figure, as many as 33,600 people work as ridehailing drivers, 22,200 are taxi drivers, and another 14,700 work in the delivery arctor.
+(Yufeng, 2024) Despite offering flexibility, gig workers in Singapore still face challenges, such as a lack of equal legal protections for formal workers, income uncertainty, and limited access to social security and health benefits.
+The Singapore government has seen steps to address this problem by introducing more inclusive regulations to improve the welfare of gig workers without sacrificing the work flexibility that is the main attraction of the sector.

 One of the concrete actions taken in 2023 is that the Ministry of Manpower (MOM) of Singapore announced the establishment of the Workers' Occupational Injury Compensation (PWIN) Implementation Network Platform.
 This initiative aims to design policies and operational mechanisms to implement a comprehensive occupational injury compensation system for platform workers.
 PWIN involves collaboration between various stakeholders, including platform companies, insurance providers, as well as tripartite partners to ensure better protection for gig workers.
-A total of thirteen platform companies have been registered as participants in this program, which covers various sectors, namely: (i) Ride-Hailing: Grab, Gojek, Tada, and Ryde; (ii) Taxi Operator: ComfortDelGro, which also manages the Zig ride-hailing app; (iii) Food Delivery Services: Deliveroo and Foodpanda; and (iv) E-Commerce and Package Delivery: Amazon, GoGoX, Lalamove, Pickupp, uParcel, and Teleport, which are logistics units of AirAsia.
+A total of thirteen platform companies have been registered as participants in this program, which covers various sectors, namely: (i) Ride-Hailing: Grab, Gojek, Tada, and Ryde; (ii) Taxi Operator: ComfortDelGro, which also manages the Zig ride-hailing app; (iii) Food Delivery Services: Deliveroa and Foodpanda; and (iv) E-Commerce and Package Delivery: Amazon, GoGoX, Lalamove, Pickupp, uParcel, and Teleport, which are logistics units of AirAsia.
+(Ministry of Manpower, 2023)

-Although PWIN has been formed to compensate platform workers who suffer from work accidents, the status of gig workers as independent contractors remains a challenge in terms of social protection.
+Although PW has been formed to compensate platform workers who suffer from work accidents, the status of gig workers as independent contractors remain challenge in terms of social protection.
 They are not eligible to receive contributions from the Central Provident Fund (CPF), which is a mandatory savings system in Singapore for retirement, housing and healthcare purposes.
-As a result, many gig workers do not have enough savings to buy a home or prepare for a retirement fund, which could have an impact on their future wellbeing.44 In addition, the absence of long-term protections such as health insurance and retirement benefits further exacerbates the financial uncertainty they face.
+As a result, many gig workers do not have enough savings to buy a home or prepare for a retirement fund, which could have an impact on their future well-being.
+(Central Provident Fund, 2024) In addition, the absence of long-term protections such as health insurance and retirement benefits further exacerbates the financial uncertainty they face.
 To accommodate this problem, the government introduced the Platform Workers Law in 2024, which aims to increase protections for gig workers without neglecting economic sustainability in the platform-based work sector.

 Singapore is indeed one of the countries in Southeast Asia that is quite advanced in accommodating gig economy workers with its various proactive policies.
 Even though the Employment Act does not explicitly cover gig workers, there are initiatives to provide more protection for digital platform workers.
-Then there is also the Work Injury Compensation Act (WICA) policy which allows certain gig workers to get compensation in case of work
+Then there is also the Work Injury Compensation Act (WICA) policy which allows certain gig workers to get compensation in case of work accidents.
+In addition, the government has also launched the Contributory Medisave Scheme (CMS), which requires digital platforms to contribute to the health fund of gig workers.